unm-campus-histories/spaces/docs/essays/la-posada-dinning-hall.md

 ### Out of Plan Into the Fire
 Ernest J. Kump (design architect) along with William W. Ellison (project architect) were selected to design a dormitory complex with corresponding food services.
 Ernest J. Kump deciding that to best way to utilize the limited construction space was to  the high-rise dormitory was to build a separate dining hall and two three story dormitories that were connected with a large courtyard.
 This idea incorporating much more human interaction with the space in-between building compared to one large high-rise dormitory.

-Ernest J. Kump, William W. Ellison, and many of the other people associated with construction of La Posada recived awards for thier contrabution to the environment from the Society of Architects at thier annual awards banquet in 1973.
+Ernest J. Kump, William W. Ellison, and many of the other people associated with construction of La Posada received awards for their contribution to the environment from the Society of Architects at their annual awards banquet in 1973.
 After the awards banquet, U.B.
 Price commented that, "more than any other 'non-performing' art form, architecture is a product of rapport.
-As most achitects will tell you, thier works are usually 'only as good as' the goals and values of their clients".
+As most architects will tell you, their works are usually 'only as good as' the goals and values of their clients".
 With UNM using its architecture as a reflection of itself, it is easy to see the material outcomes that La Posada represents.

 <div class="carousel">
   <div><img src="{{ site.baseurl }}/essays/images/lp-plan1.1.jpg"/></div>